openchain/docs/docs/source/general/overview.rst

 Openchain falls under the umbrella of Blockchain technology.
 However, if we take the term "block chain" literally, Openchain is not a "block chain", but a close cousin.
 A block chain is a data structure that orders blocks of transactions and links them cryptographically through hashing.

 Openchain doesn't use the concept of blocks.
 Transactions are directly chained with one another, and they are no longer grouped in blocks.
 Having to group transactions in blocks introduces a delay.
 Even if some systems manage to reduce the block time to just a few seconds, a few seconds is still a long time for latency-sensitive applications, such as trading.
 In Openchain, transactions are linked to the chain as soon as they are submitted to the network.
-As a result Openchain is able to offer real-time confirmations.
+As a result, Openchain is able to offer real-time confirmations.

 This means that a more appropriate term for Openchain is a "transaction chain" rather than a "block chain".